TrazynCache/Markdown-Word-Converter/README.md

-# DocuMorph - Markdown & Word Converter
+# MDWord - Markdown & Word Converter

-DocuMorph is a web-based application that seamlessly converts between Markdown and Word documents.
+MDWord is a web-based application that seamlessly converts between Markdown and Word documents.
 Built with React and TypeScript, it offers both single file conversion and batch processing capabilities.

 ## Features